Policy Statement (Pilot 2020) process

 - One (1) Policy Committee member, OR one (1) Shadow Cabinet member OR 5 additional members in good standing

-The final submission deadline for your Policy Statement including all sponsors is 5pm ET on April 24, 2020.
+The final submission deadline for your Policy Statement including all sponsors is 5pm EST on September 16, 2020.

 Step 4: Policy Statement ranking.